jm379/blog/posts/1-extending-ruby.md

 exit 0
 ```

-After compiling and running the `window.rb`, it should open up a window exactly as the
+This should open up a window exactly as the
 [example from raylib](https://www.raylib.com/examples/core/loader.html?name=core_basic_window).

 ## Wrapping Up

-In this post, we learned how to create native C Ruby extensions, from creating a brand new one, or
+In this post, we've learned how to create native C Ruby extensions, from creating a brand new one, to
 wrapping an already existing library in C. However, this technique should be only used when the solutions
-in pure Ruby doesn't exists or it lacks the performance to do so, since it add more complexity to
+in pure Ruby doesn't exists or it lacks the performance to do so, since it adds more complexity to
 our projects.
-Here's some considerations:
+Here're some considerations:

-1. **Complexity**: While C extensions can significaly boost performance, they also
+1. **Complexity**: While C extensions can significaly boost performance, they also introduce complexity
-introduce complexity to the codebase and build systems.
+to the codebase and build systems by introducing another language.

 2. **Memory Safety**: C code can lead to memory management issues, such as leaks or
 segmentation faults.
 Consider using tools like [Valgind](https://valgrind.org/docs/manual/quick-start.html)
 to identify memory issues.

 3. **Cross-Platform Compatibility**: Be mindful of the differences on the target platforms when
-compiling a C extension.
+compiling a C extension, like [musl](https://musl.libc.org) and [glibc](https://www.gnu.org/software/libc);
+aarch64 and x86_64; linux, windows and macOS.

-Some of those can be mitigated by the [FFI gem](https://github.com/ffi/ffi) where it can help in
+Some of those issues can be mitigated by using a [FFI gem](https://github.com/ffi/ffi) where it can
-the case when multiple platforms are needed or lower the complexity, because you can write your extension purely in
+help in the case when multiple platforms are needed or lower the complexity in the codebase,
-Ruby.
+because you can write your extension purely in Ruby.

 ---